davekinkead/big-data-and-democracy/third-time-lucky.md

 bibliography: big_data_and_democracy.bib
 ---

-Thesis: The nature of communication networks provided democracy with epistemic robustness.
-Big data and social media are now eroding this robustness.

 In September 2016, Alexander Nix, the CEO of Cambridge Analytica, gave a presentation at the annual Concordia Summit in New York City.
 His presentation, 'The Power of Big Data and Psychographics', described how his company had assisted the unsuccessful bid of US Sensor Ted Cruz for the Republican Party nomination for the 2016 US Presidential election.
 Nix explained that his company had developed a model to "predict the personality of every single adult in the United States of America" based on "hundreds and hundreds of thousands" of responses by Americans to a survey.
 The purpose of this model was to tailor political messages to target individuals with particular personality traits.
 As Nix explained: "Today communication is becoming ever increasingly targeted.
 It's being individualised for every single person in this room. [...]
 [Y]ou'll only receive adverts that not only are on the products and services, or in the case of elections, issues that you care about most, but that have been nuanced in order to reflect the way you see the world." [@noauthor_power_2016]

 While Cambridge Analytica would later face questions about how they acquired data via a personality test app they deployed on Facebook, the techniques Nix described demonstrate the possibilities for political messaging that the combination of social media and big data analytics offers.
 Indeed, the reelection campaign for President Barack Obama in the 2012 US Presidential election was famous for its use of social media and big data analytics [@oneil_weapons_2016, pp. 188-193].
 Political organisations now have the tools to identify the issues important to specific individuals, how to present their case in the most effective way for those individuals, and the means to communicate their message directly to individuals without others seeing the same message.
 Political discussion becomes a private conversation between the speaker and the targeted audience.